Glossary

 West Coast IPA is a classic sub-style known for its unmistakable appearance and assertive hop bitterness.
 These IPAs are brewed with a focus on American hops, which provide flavors and aromas of pine, citrus, and resin.

-West Coast IPAs have a dry finish and higher carbonation, which gives them a crisp and refreshing taste.
+West Coast IPAs have a dry finish and higher beer carbonation, which gives them a crisp and refreshing taste.
 The IPA’s alcohol content typically ranges from 6% to 8%.
 This sub-style is appreciated for its bold flavors and clean taste, making it a favorite among traditional IPA lovers.

 6. Oat IPA